Skip to content

 pip-compile

-The pip-compile manager extracts --index-url and --extra-index-url directives from its input file.
-Renovate will match those URLs with credentials from matching hostRules blocks in its configuration and pass them to pip-compile via environment variables.
+Renovate matches those URLs with credentials from matching hostRules blocks in the Renovate configuration.
+Then Renovate passes the information to pip-compile via environment variables.

 requirements.in